HPC-AI-Team/pexsi/doc/introduction.md

 <!-- ************************************************************ -->
 @page pageChangeLog Change Log

+- v0.7.3 (11/27/2014)
+  - Multiple patches suggested by Alberto Garcia.
+    - Fix a bug in the "lateral expansion" for locating the bracket for the chemical potential.
+    - Search for band edges of the chemical potential, which serve both for metals and for systems with a gap.
+    - Add a paramter (mu0 in in %PPEXSIOptions) to provide the starting guess of chemical potential.
+This can be used for the case in which the %PEXSI solver is invoked directly, without an inertia-counting phase.
+  - Update the example drivers accordingly to these bug fixes.

 - v0.7.2 (08/27/2014)
   - Bug fix: Two temporary variables were not initialized during the